 But What About Facebook And Twitter

 After I answer that you should begin blogging for your school first, I always hear a follow-up question, “But What About Facebook and Twitter?”
-While I do believe in the value of these social media channels, please understand that I’m assuming you have limited resources to implement and maintain your inbound marketing strategy for your school.
+While I do believe in the value of these social media channels, please understand that I’m assuming you have limited resources to implement and maintain inbound marketing for your school.
 As a result, focus on blogging and add Twitter and Facebook as time permits.
 I believe that you are better off not using Twitter and Facebook unless you can fully invest with those efforts.
 I think there is nothing worse than a school launching a social media channel and maintaining it fully.

 I would love to hear your thoughts on inbound marketing for schools and to implement and using Facebook, Twitter, YouTube, and blogging in that regard.
 Let me know what you think by posting in the comments section below.